Mponeng Gold Mine: Geology and gold bearing fractures

 As with most mines, Mponeng is limited to the structural control of the geology.
-The VCR mineralisation is governed by thrust-fracture systems discussed above, largely from the Lower Kliprivierberg age.
+The VCR mineralisation is governed by thrust-fracture systems discussed above, largely from the Lower Klipriviersberg age.
 The VCR and CLR themselves are around 2.7 billion years old, and have experienced lots of deformation and change.

 Environmental impacts

 South Africa has been dealing with the effects of mining-related pollution for years; the effects of mining-related environmental damage have been large given that mining is roughly 8% of the South African GDP.
 In 1998, mining industry contributed nearly 90% of the 533.6 million tons of waste that was produced annually.
 According to 1998 data, gold mining is the largest single source of pollution in South Africa.
 A large portion of this occurs in the Witwatersrand Basin, home to over 270 tailings storage facilities, covering 18,000 Ha.

 Mining creates two main kinds of waste: waste rock piles and tailing storage facilities (TSFs).
 Waste rock piles are the rock that must be removed in order to reach the ore; for Mponeng, the waste rock piles are considerable due to the mine's great depth.
 Tailings result from the crushing and grinding process of the ore, very fine silt sized material is produced and collected in mounds.
 Tailings especially come with severe environmental and health issues as they contain potentially hazardous chemicals.
-Long-term consequences are also of concern, whether the mine activities continue, halt, or a mine is abandoned, these TSFs can pose serious risk the surrounding environment.
+Long-term consequences are also of concern, whether the mine activities continue, halt, or a mine is abandoned, these TSFs can pose serious risk to the surrounding environment.
 Pollution has been found to persist even after 72 years of mine abandonment.

 The mine also emitted 933,205 tons of CO_{2} equivalent in 2024.
 Gold mining operations contribute to greenhouse gas emissions primarily through the use of heavy machinery, ore processing, and energy-intensive refining methods.
 Diesel-powered equipment, explosives, and electricity consumption—largely derived from fossil fuels in South Africa—lead to significant carbon dioxide (CO_{2}) and methane (CH_{4}) emissions.

 Beyond the environment, the citizens of the Witwatersrand Basin have been complaining of windblown dust, most of which originates from partially rehabilitated TSFs.
 Anglo Ashanti began recording meteorological data in 2012 and Harmony Gold has since taken over monitoring after the acquisition in 2020.
 Citizens are concerned surrounding heavy metal content as well as silica content, as both pose serious health risks (silicosis, tuberculosis, bronchitis, chronic obstructive pulmonary disease (COPD), lung cancer).
 A study in 2020 found elevated value of silica and uranium in PM10 airborne pollution from TSFs of gold mines in the area.

 In South Africa, heavy metal pollution from mining industry is the leading cause of soil and water pollution.
 The pollution stems from a few sources: